xiangyupan/lastz/README.md

 LASTZ - pairwise DNA sequence aligner
 =========

-This repository contains the latest official release of LASTZ, version 1.04.00.
+### Please Notice that this is not the latest version of LASTZ.
 Additional LASTZ releases, including all releases prior to March 2017, can be found at http://www.bx.psu.edu/~rsharris/lastz (in the form of tarballs).

 For information about installation and use, see README.lastz.html.

 Mar/12/2017 Bob Harris (the LASTZ guy)